 Ronny’s Pro-Tip: Each tracking technology has built-in pros and cons.
 Regardless of the technology, provider, and metrics, you should have a “definition datasheet” on how the metrics are calculated

 Here are the metrics:

-We measure shopping malls foot traffic in the same manner we count visitors in the retail store.
+We measure the shopping mall’s foot traffic in the same manner, we count visitors in the retail store.